alance42/UOCIS322-P4/README.md

 If the Control Distance is negative or greater than 1000, it will return the given starting date with no change in the open and close time column.

-If the Control Distance is equal to 0, then the opening time will remain unchanged, while the closing time will be 1 hour past the starting time as per the non-French algorithm.
+If the Control Distance is equal to 0, then the opening time will remain unchanged, while the closing time will be 1 hour past the starting time.

+If the Control Distance is less than 60 and greater than 0, the closing time will use 20 km/hr with an additional hour added ontop of the calculation.

 If the Control Distance is equal to the Brevet Distance, the speed will be calculated based on the lower Control's speed.